nershman/imbalanced-learning/README.md

 #### Recommendations

 Overall, Asymmetric Loss is recommended due to its relatively good performance monetarily, while also performing well in TPR and FPR.
-Near Miss would also be useful, as it is very fast and so will perform well at scale, but the false positive rate is not ideal, which we can see from the AUC graph as well as the convolution matrix, where there are more false positives than true negatives.
+Near Miss would also be useful, as it is very fast and so will perform well at scale, but the false positive rate is very extreme, which we can see from the AUC graph as well as the convolution matrix, where there are more false positives than true negatives.
 To categorize so many transactions as fraud will inconvenience consumers severely, resulting in a loss in business.